Covariant phase space for gravity with boundaries: metric vs tetrad formulations: Conclusions

+In this paper, we have studied the metric and tetrad formulations for general relativity on a manifold with boundary.
+By considering the appropriate bulk and boundary Lagrangians, we have shown that both theories are equivalent and hence, as one would expect, they are symplectically equivalent in the covariant phase space.
+Here we have focused on Dirichlet and Neumann BC, but any other BC will give the same results as long as the metric and tetrad actions are in a suitable correspondence.
 It has been known for some time that, in the absence of boundaries, the metric symplectic current $\Omega_{(m)}:=\dd\Theta_{(m)}$ is equal to the tetrad symplectic current $\Omega^{(t)}:=\dd\Theta^{(t)}$ up to an exact form $\d A$ (and thus cohomologically equal).
 Therefore, their presymplectic forms over the space of solutions are equivalent since the integral of $\d A$ over a Cauchy slice $\Sigma$ is zero according to Stokes' theorem.
 On the other hand, if one considers a space-time with boundaries, the boundary-free covariant phase space procedure fails.
 This is due to some ambiguities that arise in the construction of the presymplectic form that hinder the direct comparison between metric and tetrad formulations.
-This has caused some confusion in previous works where some \emph{ad hoc} solutions have been proposed in order to solve this discrepancy \cite{PaoliSpeziale2018,FGP1}.
-Other authors have also argued about the possible inequivalence of these formulations \cite{JacobsonMohd2015}.
-As we have shown, these difficulties arise because the traditional covariant phase space methods are only suited for the boundary-free case.
+This has caused some discrepancies in previous works \cite{PaoliSpeziale2018,FGP1,JacobsonMohd2015}, but as we have shown, these difficulties arise because the traditional covariant phase space methods are only suited for the boundary-free case.
 When boundaries are present, it is necessary to use more sophisticated techniques, like the relative bicomplex framework \cite{MargalefVillasenor2020}.
-Indeed, following the ideas of that formalism, we obtain the main result of the paper: the metric symplectic currents $(\Omega_{(m)},\overline{\omega}_{(m)}):=(\dd\Theta_{(m)},\dd\overline{\theta}_{(m)})$ and the tetrad symplectic currents $(\Omega^{(t)},\overline{\omega}^{(t)}):=(\dd\Theta^{(t)},\dd\overline{\theta}^{(t)})$ are equal up to a \emph{relative} exact form $\underline{\d}(A,\overline{a})$.
+Following the ideas of that formalism, we obtain the main result of the paper: the metric symplectic currents $(\Omega_{(m)},\xoverline{\omega}_{(m)}):=(\dd\Theta_{(m)},\dd\xoverline{\theta}_{(m)})$ and the tetrad symplectic currents $(\Omega^{(t)},\xoverline{\omega}^{(t)}):=(\dd\Theta^{(t)},\dd\xoverline{\theta}^{(t)})$ are equal up to a \emph{relative exact form} $\underline{\d}(A,\xoverline{a})$.
 This implies, in particular, that they are equal in the relative cohomology (see appendix \ref{subsection: appendix mathematical background} for the relevant definitions) and that their presymplectic forms over the space of solutions are equivalent.
-Indeed, the relative Stokes' theorem tells us that the integral of $\underline{\d}(A,\overline{a})$ over a relative Cauchy slice $(\Sigma,\partial\Sigma)$ is zero.
-We have also checked that the Noether charges are equivalent, as one would expect for equivalent theories.
-Finally, we have applied the covariant phase space methods to the asymptotically flat case recovering the well-known formula for the ADM-energy.
+Indeed, the relative Stokes' theorem tells us that the integral of $\underline{\d}(A,\xoverline{a})$ over a relative Cauchy slice $(\Sigma,\partial\Sigma)$ is zero.
+Furthermore, we have proved that the Noether charges are equivalent as expected.
+Finally, we have applied the covariant phase space methods to the asymptotically flat case to recover the well-known formula for the ADM-energy.